jwulf/joshwulf.com/content/blog/2020/02/refining-method-signature.md

 Redemption from my original sin was going to cost.
 The internal complexity of the implementation would go up having to deal with this design error in a fully backwards compatible way.

-I held off on it, and finally bit the bullet and did it in the work for the 0.23.0-alpha.1 release, providing an alternate method signature.
+I held off on it, and finally bit the bullet and did it in the work for the 0.23.0-alpha.1 release, providing an alternate method signature, one that no longer requires the worker id as an argument.

 Why didn't I just go all the way and move to a single parameter object?
 Because I'm an idiot, maybe.
 I wanted it to be a gradual change to avoid having to document and test two radically different signatures.
 Maybe that's a mistake that will pile more technical debt in.